SSL Connection Error on Safari

 Safari SSL connection errors can also occur due to the wrong date and time on your iPhone.
 So, you must check whether this applies to your case if the previous solutions did not work.
 Open the Settings and go to the General section there to find the Date & Time settings.

-Do you find the Set Automatically option disabled?
-If yes, then enabling it can help you automatically update the date and time on your iPhone.
-Alternatively, you can set the date and time manually, if you prefer.
+Not possible to remove the adverb.
+Enabling it can help with the automatic updating of the date and time on your iPhone.
+You can set the date and time according to your choice.
 Check whether the SSL connection error persists after you take either of these steps.

 5. Clear History and Cache Data

-Your browser might have a lot of old browsing histories and cache files, which is a possible cause of the SSL connection error.
+Your browser might have old history and cache files.
+They could cause the SSL connection error.
 So, you must consider clearing your browsing history and cache files for a solution.
 Open your Settings and go to the Safari section to do that.

 You will find the ‘Clear History and Website Data’ given there in blue.
 Click on it and confirm your decision by clicking on the ‘Clear History and Data’ pop-up.
 Go back to your browser and check whether it can reach the website now.